Skip to contents

 Dodging

 Dodging refers to the distance between grouped objects.
-The default in tidyplots is 0.8 and looks like this.
+In plots with at least one discrete axis the default is 0.8 and looks like this.

 study %>%